Click & Collect: Curbside Pick Up vs. Retail Parcel Lockers

 - The customer is provided a collection notification via a confirmation email and/or SMS that their order is ready for pickup at a nearby physical store.

-- The customer drives to their selected store and awaits delivery of their order.
+- The customer drives to their chosen store and awaits delivery of their order.
 Using the retailer’s proprietary app such as Walmart or Target, the customer alerts the store that they are en route.
 Note: Customers believe this fulfillment process takes between 8-12 minutes.

 - A store associate (usually from the customer care team) delivers the order to the customer’s car after being provided identification (such as a photo ID or driver’s license) or a QR code.
 Note: Limited curbside support for returns; customers are normally required to enter the store or ship the order back themselves.